larsiusprime/landisabigdeal.com/public/_research.md

 </p>
 <h3>How will we improve things?</h3>
 <p>
-First, we'll <b>demonstrate that land value can be accurately estimated apart from building values</b>.
+First, we'll <b>demonstrate that land value can be accurately estimated</b> apart from building values.
 <p>Second, <b>all of our data will be open</b>.
 The raw inputs, the cleaned inputs, and the detailed methodology itself will be laid out clearly and publicly so anyone can pick up our work and reproduce it themselves in their own jurisdiction.
 <br><br>
 This is not just for the sake of adoption by assessors offices, but to make mass appraisal something that is not just for specialists and government officials.
 If the public can run and understand the models themselves they will be more willing to accept the assessments.
 </p>
-<p>Third, we'll <b>Align with IAAO standards & work with assessors to speak their language</b>.
+<p>Third, we'll <b>align with IAAO standards & work with assessors to speak their language</b>.
 We don’t want to be perceived as meddlesome outsiders that want to make life hard for working assessors.
 We want to learn their language and align to the standards of the professional body that they are used to, the IAAO.
 This is why we are working with Paul Bidanset, an experienced assessor and former IAAO employee and researcher, as well as Ted Gwartney, an experienced assessor and professor of real estate appraisal.
 </p>
-<p>Fourth, we'll <b>build a model that can be run cheaply and frequently.</b>Our goal is for the model to update property values at least once a year.
+<p>Fourth, we'll <b>build a model that can be run cheaply and frequently.</b> Our goal is for the model to update property values at least once a year.
 </p>
 <h3>Our Approach</h3>
 <p>The heart of our model is to <b>value land directly</b> by focusing specifically on land based characteristics.
 We mean things like, “school district you are in,” “distance to public amenities like transit, parks, hospitals, etc.” As well as distance to anything desirable (green space, water) and undesirable (pollution, crime, noise, etc).
 The advantage of all these properties is that they don’t require you to go into people’s houses and take a bunch of measurements.
-You can just take the location of these known feature on the map and calculate distance to them for every property.
+You can take the location of these known feature on the map and calculate distance to them for every property.
 </p>
 <p>
 <img src="content/images/hoskins_newzealand.png" style="max-width:100%; display:block; margin:auto;">
-So here are some examples from our modeller Stephen Hoskins' prior research – this is in Auckland, New Zealand.
+<br><br>Here are some examples from our modeller Stephen Hoskins' prior research – this is in Auckland, New Zealand.
 On the left you have a map of what the independent contribution of distance to the CBD – central business district (aka, “downtown”) to the value of the land.
 The closer you get to the center, the higher the value.
 <br><br>
 On the right you have the independent contribution of proximity to water to land value.
 Closer to water – higher land value.
 <br><br>